 About

-For my jewelry I use only 316L stainless steel, 18k gold, and .925 sterling silver.
-Most of the necklace chains I sell are stainless steel, however all earrings are made with .925 sterling silver or 18k gold.
+For my jewelry I use only 316L stainless steel, 18k gold-plated, 14/20 gold-filled, and .925 sterling silver.
+Most of the necklace chains I sell are stainless steel.
+Unless it's listed otherwise, you can assume it is 316L stainless steel.
+My earrings are made with either .925 sterling silver, 18k gold-plated, or 14/20 gold-filled hooks and studs.

 As someone with very sensitive skin I understand the frustration of purchasing a new piece of jewelry just to have it turn my skin a funky color or give me a rash.
-Most people will find that they tolerate these materials quite well, however, no one knows your skin better than you, and some people will not be able to tolerate any stainless steel.
-I even know someone who cannot tolerate .925 sterling silver and must wear .999 sterling silver or 24K gold.
+Most people will find that they tolerate these materials quite well, however, no one knows your skin better than you.

 If you know that you cannot tolerate the material(s) listed on an item, please reach out to me and I will work with you to use materials which are safe for your skin.
 The only upcharge you will recieve are the costs I will incur to use higher-grade materials.